spoonamgupta/trivago-task2/README.md

 # trivago-task2

-This project contains the automated test-scripts for the following tasks -
+This project contains the automated test-scripts generated through Selenium IDE for the following tasks -

   1. Search for any location on Room5 by using the search bar
   2. Fill in the contact form and send it (accessible through the footer)